kbaylosis/butter_cli/README.md

   Generates the skeletal files of the framework under lib and test --type=<item> or -t
   Where item is any of: module, page, action.
+  When generating a page.
+A state and model is provided along with it.

 To generate a project skeleton: butter_cli -s -d /path/to/project